Observing Log

 - acquiring a Sky Quality Meter reading electronically and inserting it into an observation

 The Observing Project Manager helps organize your visual and imaging observations.
-The Observing Project Manager allows you to manage your observations much like the Windows Explorer allows you to manage your files by supporting drag & drop, copy & paste, etc.
+The Observing Project Manager allows you to manage Observing Log entries much like the Windows Explorer allows you to manage your files by supporting drag & drop, copy & paste, etc.

 - share an observation among one or more projects